nferrara100/python-json/word-statistics/README.md

 10. Support languages other than English, including alternative alphabets.
 11. Optimize example searching by not searching for more examples once the required number has been found.
+12. Use MyPy to make function returns clearer.
+13. Refactor to further reduce coupling between functions.